 The new paper’s lead authors are graduate students Maggie Tse and Haocun Yu, and Lisa Barsotti, a principal research scientist at MIT’s Kavli Institute for Astrophysics and Space Research, along with others in the LIGO Scientific Collaboration.

 LIGO comprises two identical detectors, one located at Hanford, Washington, and the other at Livingston, Louisiana.
-Each detector consists of two 4-kilometer-long tunnels, or arms, each extending out from the other in the shape of an “L.”
+Each detector consists of two 4-kilometer-long (2.5-mile-long) tunnels, or arms, each extending out from the other in the shape of an “L.”

 To detect a gravitational wave, scientists send a laser beam from the corner of the L-shaped detector, down each arm, at the end of which is suspended a mirror.
 Each laser bounces off its respective mirror and travels back down each arm to where it started.
-If a gravitational wave passes through the detector, it should shift one or both of the mirrors’ position, which would in turn affect the timing of each laser’s arrival back at its origin.
+If a gravitational wave passes through the detector, it should shift one or both of the mirrors’ positions, which would in turn affect the timing of each laser’s arrival back at its origin.
 This timing is something scientists can measure to identify a gravitational wave signal.